Xeus-Territory/obsidian_world/content/Tech Second Brain/Operation System/Linux (Debian)/Troubleshoot Problems.md

 # `libssl` error in Ubuntu 22.04

 >[!info]
->Ubuntu 22.04 has upgraded libssl to 3 and does not propose libssl1.1, so when you install packages that meet the problems, with me when setup `Azure agent`, read at [[Azure Pipelines Gallery#The SSL connection could not be established, and No usable version of libssl was found|The SSL connection could not be established, and No usable version of libssl was found]].
+>Ubuntu 22.04 has upgraded libssl to 3 and does not propose libssl1.1, so when you install packages that meet the problems, with me when setup `Azure agent`, read at [[Azure Pipelines#The SSL connection could not be established, and No usable version of libssl was found|The SSL connection could not be established, and No usable version of libssl was found]].
 But when you need to revert some other version problem will mess up, you can follow this one and reboot your machine to applied compatible version of `libssl`

 Link issue: [StackOverFlow - MongoDB Install Fails on Ubuntu 22.04 - Depends on libssl1.1 but it is not installable](https://askubuntu.com/questions/1403619/mongodb-install-fails-on-ubuntu-22-04-depends-on-libssl1-1-but-it-is-not-insta)